A Pencil Pet Portrait

 A pencil pet portrait can be just as “soulful” as a good portrait of a person.

-is the eyes.
-In animals, the mouth doesn’t play as big a role as it does with people.
+The most revealing characteristic of either a dog or a cat is the eyes.
+In animals, the mouth does not play as big a role as it does with people.
 However, a panting dog can express happiness, while a snarling dog always implies aggression.

 This is one of my preliminary pencil drawings of dogs.

-These drawings lay the foundation for my final composition.
+These drawings lay the foundation for the final composition.

 However, this preliminary drawing is strong enough to stand on its own.